Peter Hume (politician)

 Peter Ernest Hume (born June 19, 1963) was a city councillor in the city of Ottawa, Ontario, Canada.
 He represented Alta Vista Ward in the south end of the city.
-He was considered by some to have been "the most respected politician in Ottawa".
+He was considered by the Ottawa Sun to have been "the most respected politician in Ottawa".

 Hume grew up in the Canterbury area of Alta Vista Ward.
 He attended Hawthorne Public School and Canterbury High School before graduating with a degree in Economics from Carleton University.
-He would then work as an assistant to Canterbury Ward councillor Michael McSweeney and then Alta Vista Ward councillor Darrel Kent.

 Hume was first elected as a city and regional councillor in 1991.
 In 1994 he was elected to the Regional Municipality of Ottawa-Carleton council (when it became an independently elected position).
 He was re-elected in 1997.
 In the 2000 Ottawa election, he chose to run against Ottawa city councillor Allan Higdon for city council, as the City of Ottawa and the Regional Municipality of Ottawa-Carleton were set to amalgamate the following year.
 He was able to defeat Higdon, and was acclaimed three years later in the 2003 Ottawa election.
 In 2002, Hume contributed $362.26 to the Ontario Progressive Conservative Party leadership campaign of Jim Flaherty.
 Hume is generally considered to be a "red Tory", who "votes in favour of social spending, but talks convincingly about fiscal responsibility."